Díaz-Canel calls on Spain and the EU to protect their companies against Trump

 The interview takes place on the same day that the deadline set by the Trump administration for foreign companies to sever ties with GAESA expired, the Cuban military conglomerate that controls approximately 40% of the island's economy.

-Díaz-Canel acknowledged that these companies "are leaving against their will" and opened the door to new operators: individuals or entities from other countries "that do not have accounts in the United States nor dependence on the United States."
+Díaz-Canel acknowledged that these companies "are leaving against their will" and opened the door to new operators: individuals or entities from other countries "that do not have accounts in the United States nor dependency on the United States."

 The energy crisis affecting the Cuban people exacerbates the situation: there is a waiting list of over 100,000 patients for surgical operations, including more than 12,000 children, due to power outages caused by fuel shortages.